Acoustic analogies with general relativity, quantum fields, and thermodynamics: Sound waves in acoustic spacetime

-Lastly, it is also important to note that the value of $h_{00}$ in the Newtonian gauge does not have to be of the same order of magnitude as $\bar{h}^{TT}_{\alpha\beta}$ (or $\bar{h}_{\alpha\beta}$ or $h_{\alpha\beta}$ from which it is derived).
-As it will follow from the analysis of the sources of waves, the acoustic perturbation is captured by weak higher-order components of $\bar{h}_{\alpha\beta}$ which do not satisfy the Lorenz gauge condition and are not visible in the transverse-traceless gauge.
-In fact, $\bar{h}^{TT}_{\alpha\beta}$ describes efficiently only transverse waves of the leading order and we will see that for compact sources $h_{00}$ is smaller than $\bar{h}^{TT}_{\alpha\beta}$ by the factor $(\omega L/c_0)^2$, where $L$ is characteristic length scale of the source and $(\omega L/c_0) \rightarrow 0$ for such sources.
-Therefore, in the next section we study how the acoustically relevant component $h_{00}$ is determined by different sources of sound.
+Lastly, it is important to note that the value of $h_{00}$ in the Newtonian gauge does not have to be of the same order of magnitude as $\bar{h}^{TT}_{\alpha\beta}$ (or $\bar{h}_{\alpha\beta}$ or the initial perturbation $h_{\alpha\beta}$ from eq.~(\ref{gauging_order_of_magnitude})).
+In fact, the following analysis of compact sources of waves will show that the acoustic perturbation is only a very weak, higher-order component of $\bar{h}_{\alpha\beta}$.
+As such, it does not satisfy the Lorenz gauge condition and vanishes in the transverse-traceless gauge, which captures only the transverse waves of the leading order.
+For further insights we need to investigate how the component $h_{00}$ is determined by different sources of sound, namely point monopole, dipole, and quadrupole.
+With the (apparent) exception of the discussion on the cosmological constant in section~\ref{ch:dark_energy}, the study of non-compact sources (for which the longitudinal component may become comparable to the transverse component) is outside the scope of this work.